Your Price Tag

 This indicates that for every dollar of income, B2C have $0.30 cost attributed to Overheads and $0.70 to cover Direct Cost and Profit.

 Based on a Price of $3.25/Pack of biscuits, B2C has a $0.98 overhead cost.
-When we add the Direct Cost of $2.50 onto Overheads, the total cost to $3.48 to break-even.
-So in effect B2C is making a lost of $0.23/Pack of biscuits.
+When we add the Direct Cost of $2.50 onto Overheads.
+The total cost to break-even is now $3.48.
+So in effect, B2C is making a loss of $0.23/Pack of biscuits.
 However, the real story is even worse when we used the correctly calculated Price below.

 Figure 3.